It's a lot easier than you might think

 - A list of information will appear.
 Near the bottom, underneath Default Gateway, you will see a set of numbers differentiated with three periods.
 In many cases, it will be something like 10.0.0.1.
 This is your router IP address.

 In MacOS, the process is a bit more streamlined.

 - Click the Apple icon and select System Preferences.

 - Click the Network icon.

 - Click the Advanced button in the bottom right corner.

-- The number beside Router is your IP address.
+- The number beside Router is the IP address we want.